-2021 Don Clifton Strengths-Based Culture Award Winners
+2023 Don Clifton Strengths-Based Culture Award Winners

 These organizations drive performance by helping employees focus on what they do best, maximizing the potential within teams, and integrating strengths-based development into their mission, vision, and values.

-For the second year in a row, Accenture has won the Don Clifton Strengths-Based Culture Award.
+For the fourth year in a row, Accenture has won the Don Clifton Strengths-Based Culture Award.
 The global professional services company with leading capabilities in digital, cloud and security has made applying strengths one of the key actions in its approach to people development: Performance Achievement.
-Accenture's goal is enabling its 537,000 employees to receive coaching and development based on their CliftonStrengths assessments and providing a framework for focusing their greatest talents on accomplishing key priorities.
+Accenture's goal is to enable its 738,000 employees to achieve great performance through coaching and development based on their CliftonStrengths® assessments and by focusing their greatest talents to achieve key priorities.

 Growing talent has always been a part of Stryker's DNA.
-To deliver on its mission every day, this global medical technology company is driven by a set of values that includes helping its approximately 43,000 employees discover their strengths and follow their passions.
+To deliver on its mission every day, this global medical technology company is driven by a set of values that includes helping its approximately 46,000 employees discover their strengths and follow their passions.
 From hiring to development, talent is woven into the fabric of Stryker's organizational culture.

 Keeping people at the heart of everything they do, Stryker is continually focused on providing talent solutions to their workforce.
-Strengths are an integral part of the company's culture, and Stryker uses the CliftonStrengths assessment to help employees understand their natural abilities.
-The company also leverages an internal coaching community of 240+ Gallup-certified strengths coaches to further drive the power of understanding one's strengths through individual and team coaching.
+Strengths is an integral part of the company's culture, and Stryker uses the CliftonStrengths® assessment to help employees understand their natural abilities.
+The company also leverages an internal coaching community of approximately 300 Gallup-Certified Strengths Coaches to further drive the power of understanding one's strengths through individual and team coaching.
 When people can do what they do best, they look forward to coming to work and, in turn, will deliver great business results.

 We're celebrating organizations that are making a difference in people's lives.